 Commonhold properties are relatively new (introduced under the Leasehold Reform Act 2002) and are incredibly rare.

-It's essentially a form of community ownership where an apartment building is divided into 'freehold units' so each flat owns its own freehold, while common areas (the stairwell, walls, roof etc) is managed by a commonhold association, which itself is owned by the freeholders of the flats.
+It's essentially a form of community ownership where an apartment building is divided into 'freehold units', so each flat offers its own freehold, while common areas (stairwell, walls, roof etc) are managed by a commonhold association, which itself is owned by the freeholders of the flats.

 Its rarity can also pose a problem if you're looking for a mortgage.
 When it became apparent that commonhold wasn't catching on, most mortgage lenders quietly stopped offering mortgages for commonhold properties on the open market.

 Can I extend the length of a lease?

 Under the Leasehold Reform Act 1993 most flat-owners are legally entitled to get 90 years added to their lease at a fair market price.
 However, you must have owned the flat for at least two years.

 If you have a lease on a house then under the Leasehold Reform Act 1967 you may be entitled to an extension of 50 years.

 If the lease has 80 years or less left to run, it's starting to head into dangerous territory.
 After that you'll pay 50% of the flat's 'marriage value' on top of the usual lease extension price.
 Marriage value is the amount of extra value a lease extension would add to your property value.

 What charges would I pay as a leaseholder?

 Your lease will set out the conditions you've agreed to.
 This can include how much you'll have to pay to maintain the property, if you need permission from the freeholder to make alterations, whether it's you or the freeholder who has the responsibility to make repairs and deal with other issues such as noisy neighbours, any restrictions on pets, smoking, BBQs and noise, and MUCH more.